aledelpho/Arthemy_Live-Tuner-SDXL-ComfyUI/README.md

 2. **Real Value**: A direct linear multiplier.

 **Important Note on Real Value Mode**: This mode is extremely sensitive.
 You must be very delicate with your adjustments.
 For example, moving a slider from **1.0 to 0.9** already represents a very heavy change in the model's behavior.
 Small increments (e.g., 0.01 or 0.02) are recommended for precise tuning.

 ---

-## Research and Development

-The identification of these application areas is the result of focused research and empirical testing.
-As AI architectures evolve, these categories and their descriptions will be updated and improved to ensure the highest level of accuracy for creators.

----